 Methods: The mean levels of fibrinogen were compared for participants with prior history of CVD (n=1149) and those without prior CVD (n=3791).
 85 total participants with missing fibrinogen data were excluded from analyses.
 A two-sided t-test assuming equal variances was used to compare the differences in mean fibrinogen between the two groups.
 A 95% confidence interval (CI) for the difference in population mean fibrinogen was constructed under the assumption of equal variances.
 The R package, “uwIntroStats” and the function “ttest” were used for this analysis.

+Overall good methods write-up.

 Results: The mean fibrinogen level in those without prior CVD (n=3791) was 319.6 with a 95% CI of 317.5-321.6.
 In contrast, the mean fibrinogen level in those with known CVD (n=1149) was 334.5 with a 95% CI of 330.1-338.8.
 The 14.9 unit increase in fibrinogen in those with prior CVD compared to those without known CVD would not be deemed unusual if the true population difference in mean fibrinogens was between 10.4 and 19.3 based on a 95% CI calculated assuming equal variances.
 The reported t-statistic is equal to -6.541.
 This observation is statistically significant (two-sided P = 6.72x10-11) at the 0.05 level; thus we can reject the null hypothesis that there is no difference in mean fibrinogen levels between those with known CVD and those without.

+Good.
+10 points.

 2b.
 The same analysis presented in 2a could have also been performed using classical linear regression, as it is the exact same as the t-test assuming equal variances with a binary predictor.
 The p-values and t statistics calculated would be the same in both tests.
 Moreover, the difference in means would equal the absolute value of the slope (as the direction of effect can depend on which group is deemed the “reference” group in the t-test) and the 95% CI would have their absolute value be the same in both tests.

+Good: 4.5/5 points (-0.5 points because it is not exactly the same since the SE for the intercept is not the same as the SE for the mean in the t-test).

 2c.